wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ⁴When you associate giving with sacrifice, you give only because you believe that you are somehow getting something better, and can therefore do without the thing you give.
 ⁵‘Giving to get’ is an inescapable law of the ego, which always evaluates ego’s-self in relation to other egos.
 ⁶The ego is therefore continually preöccupied with the belief in scarcity that gave rise to the ego.
-⁷The-ego’s whole perception of other egos as real is only an attempt to convince the-ego’s-self that <em>the ego</em> is real.
+⁷The-ego’s whole perception of other egos as real is only an attempt to convince the-ego’s-self that *the ego* is real.
 ⁸‘Self-esteem’ in ego terms means nothing more than that the ego has deluded the-ego’s-self into accepting the-ego’s reality, and is therefore temporarily less predatory.
 ⁹This ‘self-esteem’ is always vulnerable to stress; the term stress refers to any perceived threat to the ego’s existence.

-#### simplified
+::: details Simplified

 If you have a sense of abundance you can give with true charity.
 Ego giving is giving up someting, with hope of bigger return later.
 The ego was created out of scarcity.
 The ego believes in scarcity.
 Self-esteeem is a delusion.
 Self-esteem is always vulnerable to stress, because self-esteem can be threatened.